loafey/zippy/readme.md

 If you submit more jobs than you have threads, new jobs will be put in a backlog which workers will grab from when they are finished.

-In the current version, zippy X threads, where X is equal to the amount of CPU cores on the computer running the program.
+In the current version, zippy uses X number of threads, where X is equal to the amount of CPU cores on the computer running the program.

 ## Recursive job detection